Airdrops: Giving Money Away Is Harder Than It Seems: Introduction

 \section{Introduction}

 Blockchain protocols often design reward programs to attract new customers and foster the loyalty of existing users.
-In recent years, the practice of distributing platform-minted tokens, known as ``airdropping,'' has gained widespread popularity \cite{makridis2023rise}.
-For example, in 2023 alone,~4.56 billion US dollars worth of tokens were airdropped to users across various protocols~\cite{Report@Coingecko}.
+In recent years, the practice of distributing platform-minted tokens, known as ``airdropping,'' has gained popularity \cite{makridis2023rise}.
+For example, in 2023 alone,~4.56 billion US dollars worth of tokens were airdropped by various protocols~\cite{Report@Coingecko}.

 Although the use of airdrops is prevalent in the blockchain world, we present preliminary findings showing that there is no significant correlation between performing an airdrop and a platform's popularity relative to available alternatives.
 Intuitively, this is not optimal and may result in the loss of funds that can be used to improve the \gls{QoS} offered by the platform.

 Although the fundamental concept of airdrops is relatively straightforward, the design space for such reward schemes is expansive and may vary depending on the characteristics of the platform implementing the airdrop.
 For instance, certain airdrop mechanisms focus on power users, granting them a substantial amount of rewards with the expectation that these users will stimulate valuable economic activity, subsequently attracting additional users.
 However, a potential drawback to this approach arises when the distributed tokens empower users to propose changes to a protocol through decentralized governance, typically employing a one-token-one-vote strategy, where a single user may possess more than one voting token.
 This introduces the risk of voting power concentration, where a minority of users hold the majority of the decision-making power~\cite{feichtinger2023hidden,messias2023understanding,sharma2024unpacking}.